 - Severe Cases: Advanced or severe cases of HCM causes paralysis in the hind legs of the cat.
 This happens because the enlarged atrium has already caused the formation of a blood clot in the heart.
 This clot usually dislodges and gets stuck in the narrow end of the aorta—the largest artery of the cat's body which is responsible for distributing the blood supply to the hind legs.

 - Risks: In severe cases of HCM, the cat will show signs of pain before experiencing temporary paralysis.
 In some cases, the onset of paralysis is sudden, making most owners think their cat had a road accident or had been abused.
 Death can also occur suddenly.
 In some cases, treated cats with severe HCM may need maintenance drugs to prevent a possible recurrence of blood clotting.

-- Symptoms: Heart murmurs are the most common symptom for HCM accompanied by a loss of appetite, difficulty breathing, and pale gums.
+- Symptoms: Heart murmurs are the most common symptom of HCM, accompanied by a loss of appetite, difficulty breathing, and pale gums.
 The cat may often be lethargic.

 - Treatment: Certain heart drugs may be prescribed as treatment.
-In some cases, a diuretic injection or treatment through tablets may be given to clear the fluid in the heart.
+In some cases, a diuretic injection or tablets may be given to clear the fluid in the heart.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.